 3. The Transactional model of communication

-The transactional model of communication is the most sophisticated model of communication out of all communication models.
+The transactional models of communication is the most sophisticated model of communication out of all communication models.
 According to this model, communication is not merely an exchange of messages between the sender and receiver.
-It is a process that creates realities consisting of social, cultural, and relational factors.
+It is a process that creates realities consisting of social, environmental and cultural factors, and relational factors.

 This model suggests that we don’t just communicate merely to exchange messages but to create relationships and to establish communities.